Boralex: Leadership

 After leading the company for 14 years, Patrick Lemaire retired as CEO in 2020.
 He remains a member of the Board of Directors, and Patrick Decostre is appointed as his successor.

 Decostre was Boralex’s first employee in Europe, where he spent 18 years building the company’s footprint and established the first onshore wind farm in France.
 Under his leadership, Boralex became the largest independent producer of onshore wind power in France.
 Most recently he served as Vice President and Chief Operating Officer based in Montreal.

 Patrick Lemaire was recognized multiple times for his leadership as a CEO.
 He was notably named CEO of the Year, SME Category, by Les Affaires Magazine, and was ranked in the Top 100 Power People report, both in 2017.

 Strategic Plan

 On June 18, 2019, Boralex management announced the strategic plan that will guide it to achieve the financial objectives set for 2023.
-The plan builds on our solid expertise and experience in sectors with high growth potential.
-It includes complementary initiatives to diversify and optimize our operations and revenue sources.

 Boralex’s strategic plan sets out 4 main directions: growth (in markets with promising renewable energy programs), diversification (into solar power and energy storage), new customers (through corporate PPAs and other sources of revenues) and optimization (operational and financial).
 It also includes 3 financial objectives and, since February 2021, 10 corporate social responsibility (CSR) priorities.

-Corporate Social Responsibility (CSR) and ESG

-Boralex unveiled its first Corporate Social Responsibility (CSR) report in February 2021, under the theme “Beyond Renewable Energy”.
-It details its value-adding and more structured approach, with careful consideration of risk and opportunity management.

-Boralex’s CSR and environmental, social and governance (ESG) strategy underscores its mandate for sustainable development and its approach to the relationships it has with all of its stakeholders.
-Through ten priority issues sorted under three clear and distinct areas of commitment, CSR is now part and parcel of Boralex’s business model.

-CSR Awards

-EcoVadis, a sustainability and CSR rating organization, awarded Boralex a silver medal in 2022 for its performance in this area for its activities in France, which placed the Corporation in the 95th percentile in its industry.

-Boralex was ranked 23rd in Canada’s “Best 50 Corporate Citizens” raking by Corporate Knights, a sustainable economy magazine.
-Since 2002, this ranking has recognized companies for their leadership in sustainability.

-Board Games, the Globe and Mail’s ranking of Canada’s corporate boards using a set of governance criteria designed to go beyond rules imposed by regulators.
-Boralex ranked 105th in 2021.

-Boralex has been selected as a finalist for the Investor Relations Magazine Awards - Canada 2022 in the Best ESG Reporting category.
-This award recognizes company that were able to meet the demands of shareholders looking for substance in ESG reporting.